 Most of us work to reduce our carbon footprint by avoiding single-use plastics, eating less meat or cycling to work, but few people are aware of the carbon emissions produced by their home heating.
-In fact, 15% of the UK’s carbon emissions come from heating homes with fossil fuels.
+15% of the UK’s carbon emissions come from heating homes with fossil fuels.
 An average gas boiler emits greenhouse gases roughly equivalent to eating 1,263 quarter-pounders made with British beef.

 To reduce carbon emissions and meet the Government target of net-zero emissions by 2050, we need to move away from using fossil fuels to heat our homes.
 This means that, over the next decades, people will need to insulate their homes, replace their gas boilers and better manage their electricity use throughout the day.